vk12122/bitvijays.github.io-sphinx/docs/LFF-CIS-ElectricalGrid.rst

 The transmission of electricity involves a series of transformations, checkpoints and crossroads.
 These three basic functions are carried out along the way between the power station and the home.

 A transformer is used to raise or lower the voltage of alternating current.
-Raising voltage facilitates the transmission of massive volumes of electricity, reduces energy losses and lowers the total cost of power transmission—for example, by avoiding the construction of additional power lines.
+Raising voltage for transmission reduces the loss due to the resistance of the power lines.
+As voltage is inversely proportional to current (R = V/I) and the power consumption of the power lines (at this scale the tranmission lines act as a source of resistance) and that the power consumption is given as I^2 x R it is more efficient to increase the voltage in order to reduce the current.
 As electrical energy approaches consumption centres, its voltage is lowered gradually to the point where homes are supplied with low-voltage power, namely 120/240 volts.

 ::